bhavyaratan/SabCare1/README.md

 This system is specifically designed for **AI/healthcare competitions** with:

-- **Advanced AI Integration**: Fine-tuned Gemma models for medical accuracy
+- **Advanced AI Integration**: Fine-tuned Gemma model running in Unsloth's 4-bit format for medical accuracy and efficiency
 - **Real-time Processing**: Intelligent message processing and callback scheduling
 - **Professional Healthcare Focus**: Medical knowledge base and compliance
 - **Scalable Architecture**: Production-ready with comprehensive error handling